 Common throughout Europe, paid family leave is a top request of employees today, but remains rare in the U.S. In January, New York became the fourth state to offer paid family leave.
 Washington state and the District of Columbia will offer paid leave in 2020.

 “Although a few states have acted, businesses are no longer waiting for legislation in this area,” said Laurie Mitchell, assistant vice president of Global Health & Wellbeing at Unum.
-“Larger companies are offering paid parental leave as a key benefit to attract the best and brightest young workers today.”
+“Larger companies are offering paid parental leave as a key benefit to attract the best and brightest workers today.”

 Unum is adding paid parental leave to its benefits package this year, complementing other offerings to help new parents and young families.